selwynpolit/d9book/book/composer.md

   - Updating drupal/crop (1.5.0) to drupal/crop (2.0.0)
 ```

-## Version constraints

 1\.
 The caret constraint (`^`): this will allow any new versions
 except BREAKING ones---in other words, the first number in the version
 cannot increase, but the others can. `drupal/foo:^1.0` would allow
-anything greater than or equal to 1.0 but less than 2.0.x .
+anything greater than or equal to 1.0 but less than 2.0.x.
 If you need
 to specify a version, this is the recommended method.

 2\.
 The tilde constraint (\~): this is a bit more restrictive than the
 caret constraint.
 It means composer can download a higher version of the
 last digit specified only.
 For example, drupal/foo:\~1.2 will allow
 anything greater than or equal to version 1.2 (i.e., 1.2.0, 1.3.0,
 1.4.0,...,1.999.999), but it won't allow that first 1 to increment to a
 2.x release.
 Likewise, drupal/foo:\~1.2.3 will allow anything from 1.2.3
 to 1.2.999, but not 1.3.0.

 3\.
 The other constraints are a little more self-explanatory.
 You can
 specify a version range with operators, a specific stability level
 (e.g., -stable or -dev ), or even specify wildcards with \*.

 Version range: By using comparison operators you can specify ranges of
 valid versions.
 Valid operators are \>, \>=, \<, \<=, !=.

 You can define multiple ranges.
 Ranges separated by a space ( ) or comma
 (,) will be treated as a logical AND.
 A double pipe (\|\|) will be
 treated as a logical OR.
 AND has higher precedence than OR.

 Note: Be careful when using unbounded ranges as you might end up
 unexpectedly installing versions that break backwards compatibility.
 Consider using the caret operator instead for safety.

 Examples:

-• \>=1.0
+- \>=1.0

-• \>=1.0 \<2.0
+- \>=1.0 \<2.0

-• \>=1.0 \<1.1 \|\| \>=1.2
+- \>=1.0 \<1.1 \|\| \>=1.2

 More at <https://getcomposer.org/doc/articles/versions.md>